fharper/blog/src/posts/looking-for-my-next-challenge.md

 - Relocate anywhere.
 - Be able to work for you unless you have a Canadian entity or use a Professional Employer Organization (it's easy & inexpensive, here's [why/how](https://fred.dev/canada/)).
 - Have goals that are too close to a dollar sign: developer relations is not sales or presales even if we help fill the top of the funnel and work together.
-- Have a technical focus on native mobile development (or Ionic framework) or any low-level programming languages (not my cup of tea).
 - Work for companies that aren't ethical and do not value diversity.
-- work with people who do not like cats (I have two) 🤣
+- Work with people who do not like cats (I have two) 🤣

 If you think there is a fit between who I am, my experience and your business needs, hit me up on [LinkedIn](https://www.linkedin.com/in/fredericharper/) or by [email](mailto:hi@fred.dev).
 Talk to you soon!